This document describes how to mitigate the upcoming expiration of Secure Boot Certificates as it pertains to Cisco UCS environments.

 These certificates are stored in the UEFI firmware Secure Boot key stores:

-Cisco UCS servers — including the B-Series (Blade), C-Series (Rack), and X-Series (Modular) platforms — ship with these Microsoft 2011 certificates pre-loaded in their UEFI BIOS firmware.
+Cisco UCS servers—including the B-Series (Blade), C-Series (Rack), and X-Series (Modular) platforms ship with Microsoft 2011 Secure Boot certificates pre-loaded in their UEFI BIOS firmware.
 When Secure Boot is enabled, the BIOS uses these certificates at every boot cycle to validate:

-These are typically signed by the Microsoft UEFI CA 2011.
+These components are typically signed by the Microsoft UEFI CA 2011.

 Cisco has formally tracked this issue under Cisco bug ID CSCwr45526

-Updated BIOS firmware for affected UCS platforms that includes the new Microsoft Secure Boot certificates:
+Updated firmware for affected UCS platforms that includes the new Microsoft Secure Boot certificates:

 | New Certificate | Replaces |